thinkful-ei-cheetah/kristof-david-petful-client/README.md

 https://github.com/thinkful-ei-cheetah/Petful-server-David-Kristoff

 # Tech Stack
-This app uses React for the front end, and Heroku, Node & Express in the backend.
+This app uses React for the front end, and Node & Express in the backend.

 -built by Kristof and David.